oap-project/oap-tools/integrations/oap/benchmark-tool/README.md

 ### 5.3 Run ###

-After the data is generated, you can execute the following command to run TPCH queries:
+After the data is generated, you can execute the following command to run TPC-H queries:

 ```
 bash bin/tpc_h.sh run ./repo/confs/testconf 1